Hatem Bridge (US 40) Bicycle Access

 - What time of day can I ride my bike across the Hatem Bridge?

-- I want to ride my bike across the bridge during opening weekend.
-What are the best times to cross?
+- What are the best times to cross?

 - Do I have to pay a toll if riding my bike?